 Ceremonies involving mescaline within the Native American Church are carried out by a healer known as a “Roadman” who guides participants through their mescaline trip so they may commune with a universal deity, often referred to as the Creator or Great Spirit.

 For the people of the Native American Church, the practice of using mescaline from peyote plants as a way of deepening spiritual connection is a sacred and treasured process.
-Though not everyone who belongs to the church will take part in these ceremonies, those that do believe the drug will bring them closer to their spiritual leader.
+Though not everyone who belongs to the church will take part in these ceremonies, those who do believe the drug will bring them closer to their spiritual leader.